At Second Chance wildlife, Inc. We strive to create the most natural habitat for all

 keys, ants larvae, hazelnut and a few berry bushes…. and a small vernal pool full of nutrients -while also having

 a pond to swim (bears love water).
-Our future goal is to fence in another large area and create what bears need most?
+Our future goal is to fence in, even another large area and create what bears need

-EDUCATION: - Educate the general public about bear behavior and development, while understanding the vital importance
+EDUCATION: - I will educate the general public about bear behavior and development, while understanding the vital

 public about how we can live with this incredible species among us ,while also knowing